DiyaArya/music-player/README.md

 # music-player
-This C music player handles audio playback and playlist management using structures doubly-linked list.
-It supports various media formats and provides basic controls such as play, pause, and navigation through songs.
+This C program is a feature-rich music player that supports audio playback and playlist management.
+Utilizing structures like for storing song details and a doubly-linked list for playlist navigation, the player handles operations such as adding, deleting, and moving through songs efficiently.
+It employs libraries for playing various audio formats, ensuring broad media compatibility.
+The player features a straightforward console-based interface that allows users to play, pause, stop, and navigate through songs.